Immunity And Immune System: Definition, Difference, Examples

 How the Immune System Works

-The working mechanism of immunue system is explained below:
+The working mechanism of the immune system is explained below:

 Disorders of the Immune System

-Autoimmune diseases are conditions where the immune system turns against the body and starts attacking the body’s tissues.
+• Autoimmune diseases: Autoimmune diseases are conditions where the immune system turns against the body and starts attacking the body’s tissues.
+Some basic examples are:

-Allergy is a condition where the immune system of the body behaves in an abnormal manner, resulting in response to substances that do not pose any threat to the body, including pollen and certain foods, and this results in some symptoms such as sneezing, itching and swelling of certain parts of the body.
+• Allergies and Hypersensitivities: Allergy is a condition where the immune system of the body behaves abnormally, resulting in response to substances that do not pose any threat to the body, including pollen and certain foods, and this results in some symptoms such as sneezing, itching and swelling of certain parts of the body.

 Boosting the Immune System